Back to list

 First Skinhead Demonstration

-On 15 March 1988, around 30 organised skinheads marched from Deák Square to the Petőfi statue in Budapest, accompanied by heavily armed police.
-Emerging amid economic decline, the skinhead scene blended nationalism and anti-communism, increasingly directing hostility toward Roma, Jews, punks, and foreign workers.
-The demonstration marked the public arrival of far-right youth mobilisation in late-communist Hungary.
+On 15 March 1988, approximately 30 skinheads marched from Deák Square to the Petőfi statue in Budapest, accompanied by a police escort.
+The skinhead scene, which emerged amid economic decline, combined nationalism with anti-communism and increasingly singled out Roma, Jews, punks, and foreign workers as scapegoats.
+The demonstration was the first clear sign of the emergence of far-right youth at the twilight of the Kádár era.

 Similar incidents in - Antisemitism, Hungary